tBuddy00/MQTT-Message-Flow-Visualizer/README.md

   * KU2UWdy8/toMES

-* Incoming messages, including their respective topics, will be displayed in the GUI.
+* Incoming messages, including their respective topics, will be displayed in the GUI terminal.

 ## **Platform Compatibility**